 As teammates answer the daily standup questions, Geekbot shares their responses in a designated channel.
-(Most of our customers create a public channel dedicated to daily standup updates.)
+(Most of our customers create a public channel dedicated to daily standup updates or team updates.)

 The rest of your team can quickly skim everyone’s responses.
 This keeps your standups quick and efficient.
 If someone doesn’t see an update relevant to them, they can get back to work.
 But if they do see an update that needs their attention — or if someone is experiencing a blocker that they can help with — they can follow up by creating a thread or sending a direct message.